randallmeeker/SailsBluePrintActions/README.md

 SailsBluePrintActions
 =====================

-Custom blueprints that attach query params to all actions (including those that utilize findone)
+Custom blueprints that attach 'where' query params (found in req.options.where) to all actions, include those that use findOne.